Gambling, Guide

 Outside Bets (Low Payout, High Win Probability)

-Key insight: The payout ratios are mathematically designed so that every bet has the same 2.70% house edge on a European wheel.
+The payout ratios are mathematically designed so that every bet carries the same 2.70% house edge on a European wheel.
 Covering more numbers lowers variance but reduces profit potential.
-Betting on single numbers (Straight Up) gives you 35:1 odds but hits only 2.70% of the time.

 What “Hot” and “Cold” Actually Mean in Roulette